Lemony Snicket's A Series of Unfortunate Events: Filming

 Filming was set to begin in October 2003, but was pushed back.
-Principal photography for Lemony Snicket's A Series of Unfortunate Events began on November 10, 2003, using the sound stages and backlot at Paramount Studios in Hollywood.
+Principal photography commenced on November 10, 2003, using the sound stages and backlot at Paramount Studios in Hollywood.
 Silberling avoided using too many digital or chroma key effects because he wanted the younger actors to feel as if they were working in a realistic environment.
 Olaf's mansion occupied two sound stages, while the graveyard and the ruins of the Baudelaire mansion were constructed on the Paramount back lot.
 After 21 weeks of shooting at Paramount, production then moved to Downey Studios, a former NASA facility in Downey, California, for eight more weeks.
 Downey housed the circular railroad crossing set complete with forced perspective scenery, as well as a newly constructed water tank complete with over one million gallons of water.
 The water tank was instrumental in filming scenes set at Briny Beach, Lake Lachrymose, Damocles Dock and Curdled Cave.
-Filming for A Series of Unfortunate Events ended on May 29, 2004.
+Filming for A Series of Unfortunate Events wrapped on May 29, 2004.